 • Matching visuals

-Together, these create a smoother experience and improve YouTube international reach.
+Run together, these layers create a more consistent viewing experience and widen YouTube international reach.

 Step-by-Step: How to Upload Multilingual Thumbnails on YouTube